rockettheme/docs/README.md

     ---
     ~~~

 * **description**: Describes the project.
-This is usually set in the `TOC` and should describe the project in a generic way, although it is also possible to override the `TOC` description from another MD doc file.
+This is usually set in the `TOC` and should describe the project in a generic way, although it is also possible to override the `TOC` description from another MD file.

     The description supports Markdown inline syntax, such as _strong_, _italic_, _links_.
-You should not be using anything else, such as _headers_, _images_ and such.
+You should not be using anything else (ie, _headers_, _images_ and such).

     ~~~
     ---